Professor Jeanette Findlay

 Jeanette has published widely in academic journals in these areas, as well as engaging with policymakers, trades unions and other stakeholders.

-She have engaged in numerous funded consultancies from Scottish Government, local authorities, trades unions and TUC/STUC with measurable policy impact.
-She has a long track record of commissioned research in the financing and provision of life-line ferry services in Scotland and is currently editing a special issue of the Fraser of Allander Institute Economic Commentary which will bring together reflections on this issue, from a variety of perspectives, as we look towards a post-Brexit Scotland.
+She has engaged in numerous funded consultancies from Scottish Government, local authorities, trades unions and TUC/STUC with measurable policy impact.
+She has a long track record of commissioned research in the financing and provision of life-line ferry services in Scotland and is currently working on further funded work in this area in cooperation with the RMT, other transport unions and with colleagues here at the University.